dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/account-confirmation-and-password-recovery.md

 ## Configure the server project to require email confirmation

-In the server's `Program` file, require a confirmed email address to sign in to the app.
+In the server project's `Program` file, require a confirmed email address to sign in to the app.

 Locate the line that calls <xref:Microsoft.Extensions.DependencyInjection.IdentityServiceCollectionExtensions.AddIdentityCore%2A> and set the <xref:Microsoft.AspNetCore.Identity.SignInOptions.RequireConfirmedEmail> property to `true`: